-8.1 It is not the Council's policy to make bonus payments to the Chief Officers.

-- 9 Specific policy and practice: The approach to the payment of chief officers on their ceasing to hold office under or be employed by the authority

-- 9.1 The Council's policies in respect of the payment of the Chief Officer ceasing to hold office are the same as for its other employees, as follows:

-- In the case of an employee whose employment is terminated on grounds of redundancy or efficiency, any redundancy or severance payment should be based upon actual earnings;

-- In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 54 or less or is aged 55 or over and is unable to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made; and

-- In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 55 or over and is able to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made for the first £26,539 of the employee's salary.
+- 8.1.
+It is not the Council's policy to make bonus payments to the Chief Officers. - 9.
+Specific policy and practice: The approach to the payment of chief officers on their ceasing to hold office under or be employed by the authority - 9.1.
+The Council's policies in respect of the payment of a Chief Officer ceasing to hold office are the same as for its other employees, as follows: - In the case of an employee whose employment is terminated on grounds of redundancy or efficiency, any redundancy or severance payment should be based upon actual earnings; - In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 54 or less or is aged 55 or over and is unable to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made; and - In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 55 or over and is able to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made for the first £26,539 of the employee's salary.
 Thereafter, the following multiplier should be used at the following ages:

-- 55 1.65

-- 56 1.55

-- 57 1.45

-- 58 1.35

-- 59 1.25

-- 60 1.15

-- 61 1.05

-- 62 0.95

-- 63 0.85

-- 64 0.75

-- 65 0.65

-- 66 0.55

-- 67 0.45

-- 68 0.35

-- 69 0.25

-- • 70 0.15

-- 9.2 In the case of an employee whose employment is terminated on grounds of efficiency, Strategic Directors (or where the employee is a Strategic Director, the Chief Executive; or where the employee is the Chief Executive, the Staff & Pensions Committee) have discretion to make severance payments up to the levels described above.

-- 9.3 Regulation 31 of the LGPSR 2013 allows a scheme employer to award to a) an active member or b) a member who was an active member who was dismissed by way of redundancy or business efficiency additional pension in total not more than £6,500.
-It is the County Council's Policy that the award of additional pension should only be applied in exceptional circumstances where this is necessary to address a situation where there would otherwise be a significant risk of harm to the County Council's services or objectives. - 9.4 The County Council will no longer apply the abatement rule save in exceptional circumstances where it determines that to not abate the pension in payment could lead to a serious lack of confidence in the public service. - 9.5 Where an employee has to give up work in order to care for a chronically ill spouse or partner the Council's policy is to give consideration to waiving the actuarial reduction that would otherwise attach to the early payment of pension benefits. - 9.6 Other discretions are exercised in accordance with the Council's scheme of delegation on a case by case basis. - 9.7 The redundancy/severance payments and any pension strain costs associated with the early release of accrued pension benefits referred to in 9.1 to 9.3 above are currently subject to The Restriction of Public Sector Exit Payments Regulations 2020 ("Regulations").
-The Regulations (while they remain in force) apply a cap (currently £95,000) on the value of exit payments that may be made to employees in most public sector organisations. - 9.8 While the Regulations remain in force, the Council will propose that ministers agree to relax the cap under the Regulations in circumstances where the Chief Executive is satisfied that such proposal is being made on one or more of the permitted grounds identified by the relevant government departments from time to time and, where applicable, that the savings which the relevant exit contributes to need to be made to ensure the delivery of the service within budget and that the payment concerned will be recouped within two years or in exceptional circumstances, with the approval of the relevant Portfolio Holder, within three years.
+- 55 1.65 0 56 - 1.55 0 57 - 1.45 \circ 58 - 1.35 0 59 - 1.25 \circ 60 - 1.15 61 - 1.05 0 62 - 0.95 0 63 - 0.85 64 - 0.75 \circ 65 - 0.65 0 66 - 0.55 67 - 0.45 68 - 0.35 0 69 - 0.25 \circ 70 - 0.15 0 - 9.2.
+In the case of an employee whose employment is terminated on grounds of efficiency, Strategic Directors (or where the employee is a Strategic Director, the Chief Executive; or where the employee is the Chief Executive, the Staff & Pensions Committee) have discretion to make severance payments up to the levels described above. - 9.3.
+Regulation 31 of the LGPSR 2013 allows a scheme employer to award to a) an active member or b) a member who was an active member who was dismissed by way of redundancy or business efficiency additional pension to a specific limit in force from time to time.
+It is the County Council's Policy that the award of additional pension should only be applied in exceptional circumstances where this is necessary to address a situation where there would otherwise be a significant risk of harm to the County Council's services or objectives. - 9.4.
+The County Council will no longer apply the abatement rule save in exceptional circumstances where it determines that not to abate the pension in payment could lead to a serious lack of confidence in the public service. - 9.5.
+Where an employee has to give up work in order to care for a chronically ill spouse or partner the Council's policy is to give consideration to waiving the actuarial reduction that would otherwise attach to the early payment of pension benefits. - 9.6.
+Other discretions are exercised in accordance with the Council's published policies and scheme of delegation. - 9.7.
+The Restriction of Public Sector Exit Payments Regulations 2020 ("Regulations") applied a cap on the value of exit payments that may be made to employees in most public sector organisations.
+Such exit payments included the redundancy/severance payments and